 A Roth Gold IRA allows you to contribute after-tax dollars.
-You will not see an immediate year tax benefit, but a Roth IRAs grows tax-free.
-At the age 59 ½, if your Roth has been established for 5 years and you choose to take a distribution, that distribution is not taxed.
+You will not see an immediate year tax benefit, but a Roth IRA grows tax-free.
+At the age of 59 ½, if your Roth has been established for five years and you choose to take a distribution, that distribution is not taxed.

-Unlike a Traditional Gold IRA, a Roth does not have a RMD requirement.
-You are never forced to take a required distribution, like is mandated with the traditional IRA, because you have already paid taxes on the funds that were used to establish the account.
-There are, however, income limitations when opening a Roth, as not all will be eligible for this type of IRA.
+Unlike a traditional Gold IRA, a Roth IRA has no RMD requirement.
+You are never forced to take a required distribution, as mandated with the traditional IRA, because you have already paid taxes on the funds used to establish the account.
+There are, however, income limitations when opening a Roth IRA, as not all will be eligible for this type of IRA.

-If qualification is met, a Roth is a great option for those who anticipate being in a higher tax bracket in the future.
+If qualification is met, a Roth is an excellent option for those who anticipate being in a higher tax bracket in the future.

 A Simplified Employee Pension IRA is a retirement plan for the self-employed or the small business owner.
 In essence, you fund your own retirement plan and can make tax-deductible contributions up to the allowable maximum.

 The SEP-IRA allows a much higher level of contribution, and much like the Traditional Gold IRA, SEP investments grow on a tax-deferred basis, allow for penalty-free withdrawals starting at 59 ½ years old, and require RMD withdrawals at age 73.